NCAR/climate-primer-water/doc/baselines.rst

 estimates.
-These climatologies are especially useful in regions with limited capacity for measurements or rapidly changing terrain features, the latter causing weather variable dependence on this topographic variability (e.g. :mark:`sharp changes in elevation and/or nearby large bodies of water)` as well as potentially limiting the ability for direct observation (such as in cases of radar beam blockage as discussed in the previous section).
-Some of the more commonly used climatologies (which can include a variety of weather variables, and may have daily weather estimates for some products) are t:mark:`he Parameter-elevation Regressions on an Independent Slopes Model, or PRISM from Oregon State (for more information on precipitation climatology guidance from PRISM
+These climatologies are especially useful in regions with limited capacity for measurements or rapidly changing terrain features, the latter causing weather variable dependence on this topographic variability (e.g. sharp changes in elevation and/or nearby large bodies of water) as well as potentially limiting the ability for direct observation (such as in cases of radar beam blockage as discussed in the previous section).
+Some of the more commonly used climatologies (which can include a variety of weather variables, and may have daily weather estimates for some products) are the Parameter-elevation Regressions on an Independent Slopes Model, or PRISM from Oregon State (for more information on precipitation climatology guidance from PRISM
 see: http://www.prism.oregonstate.edu/); Daymet daily surface weather